Visiting Edinburgh: Scotland's inspiring capital

 - Dundee, the City of Discovery, is an hour away by train

-- the Borders railway line, closed in the 1960s in the infamous Beeching Cuts, has now reopened, linking Edinburgh once again by rail with the fabulous Borders.
+- the Borders railway line, closed in the 1960s in the infamous Beeching cuts, has now reopened, linking Edinburgh once again by rail with the fabulous Borders.

 You can make day trips from Edinburgh by hire car, by train, or by booking with any of the various coach/minibus tour companies, such as Rabbie's Trail Burners, Scotline Sightseeing Tours, Gray Line Bus Tours and Haggis Adventures.
+For public transport routes, TravelineScotland offers a journey planner, and googleMaps is also a good option for journey planning.